marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 paths may be used at the some time, however, the mechanism described in this document does not require the use of QUIC multipath.

-Altough ICE is not directly used, the logic run on the client makes use of ICE's candidate pairing logic (see especially {{Section 6.1.2.2 of RFC8445}}).
+Although ICE is not directly used, the logic run on the client makes use of ICE's candidate pairing logic (see especially {{Section 6.1.2.2 of RFC8445}}).
 Implementations are free to implement different algorithms as they see fit.